• Published: Apr 09 2025 09:22 AM

 wave

-Piper's success was amplified by "The Squad," a group of young influencers collaborating on her channel.
-However, Netflix's documentary alleges toxic conditions, including long workdays, inappropriate content, and abuse.
-In 2022, eleven former Squad members sued Tiffany Smith and her partner, Hunter Hill, for millions, claiming physical, mental, verbal, and sexual abuse.
-Piper wasn’t named in the suit, but many believe she was also a victim of her mother’s control.
-The lawsuit settled for $1.85 million in 2024, prompting an ongoing FBI investigation and leading to new California laws protecting child influencers.
+A big part of Piper’s success was "The Squad," a group of young influencers who collaborated on her channel.
+But the Netflix doc painted a pretty grim picture – long hours, inappropriate content, and allegations of abuse.
+Seriously, it was disturbing.
+In 2022, eleven former Squad members sued Tiffany Smith and her partner, Hunter Hill, for millions, claiming all sorts of abuse – physical, mental, verbal, and even sexual.
+Piper wasn’t named in the suit, but honestly, who *wasn’t* caught in the crossfire?
+The lawsuit settled in 2024 for $1.85 million, and there's still an FBI investigation ongoing.
+It led to some new laws in California to better protect child influencers – a much-needed change.

 FAQ